HelloWatt/django-compose-tags/README.md

 `composition_tag` is to `compose` what [`inclustion_tag`][django-inclusiontag-doc] is to the `include` tag.

-Define you tag function and decorate it with `composition_tag`, the decorator takes care of passing the children as the first argument of your custom tag.
+Define your tag function and decorate it with `composition_tag`, the decorator takes care of passing the children as the first argument of your custom tag.

 ```python
 # mydesignsystem/templatetags/mydesignsystem.py